-This course will provide a systematic historical survey of the main issues in political philosophy.
+Provides a systematic historical survey of the main issues in political philosophy.
 The main topics to be discussed include: the justification of political authority, modern social contract theories of the state, conceptions of distributive justice, and contemporary liberal, communitarian, and cosmopolitan theories of political organizations.
 Significant attention will be given to contemporary debates in political philosophy such as humanitarian intervention, and duties beyond borders.

-PHL 245/Existentialism
+PHL 245/Existentialism 1 course unit